 Often referred to as the largest natural bridge in the United States, the Rainbow Bridge spans 275 feet and has a height of 246 feet.
 Sitting next to the placid Lake Powell and Navajo Mountain, the Rainbow Bridge is a gorgeous natural wonder that is the perfect landmark for walking the backpacking trails.
 If you aren’t up for walking around the area, there are boat tours on the lake that make for a perfect afternoon snapping pictures of this famous natural bridge.

-One of the best examples of what is called “pothole” arch in the United States, the Ear of the Wind arch in Arizona is quite unique.
-Being that the arch is located in Central Monument Valley and to the south, it is quite difficult to reach.
-In the summer, the days can reach temperature over 100 degrees Fahrenheit; and there are also snakes to take in account.
+One of the best examples of what is called a “pothole” arch in the United States, the Ear of the Wind arch in Arizona is quite unique.
+Since the arch is located in Central Monument Valley and to the south, it isn't easy to reach there.
+In the summer, the days can reach a temperature over 100 degrees Fahrenheit; and there are also snakes to take into account.
 Thus, if you want to see the Ear of the Wind Arch, you have to go off-season and go off the beaten path.

 Standing 6.5 stories high, the Kentucky Natural Bridge is a sight to behold.
 The bridge can be found in Eastern Kentucky amid mountains, within Kentucky’s Daniel Boone National Forest.
-The bridge is thought to have been formed when large pieces of sandstone fell of the side of a narrow ridge and was carved into shape by weathering and root systems.
+The bridge is thought to have been formed when large sandstone pieces fell off the side of a narrow ridge and were carved into shape by weathering and root systems.
 Surrounding the bridge is more than 18 miles of trails and the 40-acre Mill Creek Lake.
 However, nothing is quite as spectacular as the Natural Bridge!

 There happen to be several natural bridges and arches in Sedona, Arizona, including Vultee Arch, Fray Canyon Arch, and the most famous Devil’s Bridge.
-Despite the name, this is actually a natural arch that was created by wind and erosion instead of water.
-To reach the Devil’s Bridge, you can walk the well-traveled Devil’s Bridge Trail (around 0.8 miles long), weaving your way through lush vegetation of Pinyon-juniper, agave and more to reach the rich red arch called Devil’s Bridge.
+Despite the name, this is actually a natural arch created by wind and erosion instead of water.
+To reach the Devil’s Bridge, you can walk the well-traveled Devil’s Bridge Trail (around 0.8 miles long), weaving your way through the lush vegetation of Pinyon-juniper, agave, and more to reach the rich red arch called Devil’s Bridge.